lanwenzhang/lanwenzhang/README.md

 ## 🤸‍♂️ Lanwen Zhang

 Self-motivated engineer transitioning from ICT to the 3D graphics industry.
 Skilled in graphics APIs, real-time rendering, and game engines.
-Recently completed coursework in computer graphics and Unreal Engine, applying concepts in C++, OpenGL, and UE5 to develop hands-on projects.
-Passionate about 3D software and game development.
+Passionate about visualization software development and game development.

 </details>

 ## 🔧 Skills